The subwoofer is a must in surround sound for the best movies and music experience. But does it need to match the speakers?

 The sound should feel like it is coming from all around the space.
-In this way, you feel like you are the Vikings and fighting on the battlefield.
+In this way, you feel like you are the Vikings fighting on the battlefield.

 The home theater was invented for the purpose to feel the movies in the comfort of your home.
 I use the word feel not watch.

 Also, the world is going for the 3D and the LCR hidden behind the projector’s screen.
 Why does the enthusiast want that?
-Because to feel the situation of the movies should immerse you into it.
+Because to feel the situation of the movies should immerse you in it.

 To completely optimize the surround sound read my guide.
 You will get top-of-the-notch sound after this optimization.